Emperor2000/Raven/README.md

 ## Introduction

 Raven is a UI framework for GameMaker.
 It is something I set out to make as a challenge, something I have learned a lot from.
-This framework isn't perfect and still a huge work in progress, but I hope to have delivered a system with this that at least can make the process of making UI's a bit easier in GameMaker.
+This framework isn't perfect and still a huge work in progress, but I hope to have delivered a system that makes it an easier experience to create UI's in GameMaker.
 I expect to be regularly updating this framework for the upcoming time to flesh it out more and realise a minimum set of functionalities I have envisioned.
 I have decided to make the current version public so that anyone interested can follow development and experiment with it.
 Raven allows you to create panels and UI elements with hopefully a minimal amount of effort and in an easy to understand way.
 At first I was planning to make a UI framework that would allow adding items recursively, with indefinite subcontainers and items.
 But apart from the huge amount of extra work that would give me, I found out that something like that already exists while I was working on this.
 User DragoniteSpam has developed an incredible UI framework called "Emu".
 Emu is far more sophisticated than Raven, and something I would not dare set out to rival.
 Both frameworks being birds is a weird coincidence I promise! :)